simeonreusch/fpbot/README.md

 `--nprocess`  Specifies the number of processes spawned for parallel computing.
 Default is 4.
 Note: download is always performed with 32 processes in parallel, as IPAC upload-speed is the bottleneck there.

-`--daysago`  Determines how old the datapoints used should be.
+`--daysago`  Determines how old the photometric data should be.
 Default uses all datapoints available.

-`--daysuntil`  Determines how new the datapoints used should be.
+`--daysuntil`  Determines how new the photometric data should be.
 Default uses all datapoints available.

+`--snt` Specifies the signal-to-noise ratio for plotting and SALT-fitting.

+`--magrange` Defines upper and lower magnitude bound for plotting the lightcurves.
+Order is irrelevant.

-`--sciimg`  Experimental: Also downloads the science images from IPAC.
+`--sciimg`  Experimental: Also downloads the science images from IPAC (note: to create thumbnails if specified)

-`--filecheck` Checks all images downloaded for data integrity and redownloads corrupt images.

 ### Examples